malihehmoradi/android-course/README.md

 - **Requirements:**
   - Download the last version of Android Studio from this link: **[Android Studio](https://developer.android.com/studio)**
   - Download the last version of JDK from this link: **[JDK](https://www.oracle.com/java/technologies/downloads/)**

+> Practice App Idea: Create a simple "Hello, Android" app that displays a welcome message on the screen.